Brie Cheese vs Mascarpone Cheese

 Brie's texture can be described as "soft".
 Mascarpone Cheese has a fat content of 60 to 75 percent.
 Mascarpone's texture can be described as "soft, spreadable".

-Brie Cheese has a nutty, mushroom flavor.
-Mascarpone Cheese has a buttery to slightly tangy flavor.
+Brie Cheese has a nutty, mushroom taste.
+Mascarpone Cheese has a buttery to slightly tangy taste.
+Mascarpone's aroma can be described as "fresh".

 Appearance and Aging